Malahide, Ireland Things To Do in One Day

 Donabate to Portrane Cliff Walk

 Donabate and Portrane are both on the north side of Malahide Estuary and the two towns are connected by a walking path.
-A beautiful Irish coastal walk, the Donabate to Portrane Walk features expansive sea views, powder sand beaches and a historic Martello Tower.
+A beautiful Irish coastal trek, the Donabate to Portrane Walk features expansive sea views, powder sand beaches and a historic Martello Tower.

 Skerries Mills